 How does Vay appreciate his success?

-The future NFL prospect is a really ambitious and determined person, who is ready to fight for making his dreams come true.
-He talked about his dreams to jegkorongblog.hu in an interview, in which he clearly stated what his goals in life are: to win the Stanley Cup 4 times.
+The future NFL prospect is a really ambitious and determined person.
+Vay is ready to fight for making his dreams come true.
+He talked about his dreams to jegkorongblog.hu in an interview.
+In this interview, he clearly talked about his goals in life.
+He wants to win the Stanley Cup 4 times.
 Why?
 Vay wanted to be better than his idol!

 “I always want to be the best at everything and I am firmly determined to reach it.
 I am a bit tough person, sometimes I sound rude even when I don’t mean to.
-It’s because I am totally honest: I always speak what I think” – said the goalie prospect for NHL about his personality, then added that he is a fighter:
+It’s because I am totally honest.
+I always speak what I think” – said the goalie prospect about his personality, then added that he was a fighter.

 “It was a real shocker when the coach didn’t select me for the U20 World Cup.
 It was a slap in the face, which I needed very much.
 I needed to recover myself after that.
 Sometimes the players need these kinds of things, to learn how to fight and to learn how to get up.
 If you want to reach anything, you need to learn how to get up.”

-“When everything goes perfectly according to the plan, you might never learn how to fight and you won’t end up being as good as you could have been.
-You need to be ambitious and determined in order to be successful”– closed his words the future NHL goalie prospect, proving that he really is a fighter, who is ready to become the first Hungarian in NHL.
+“When everything goes perfectly according to the plan, you might never learn how to fight.
+And then you won’t end up being as good as you could have been.
+Ambition and determination are the key to success”– closed his words the future NHL goalie prospect.
+With these words, he proved that he really was a fighter.
+A fighter, who is ready to become the first Hungarian in NHL history.